-Water meters and flow sensors for heat meters shall be removed from the network in such a way that as much water as possible remains in the meters.
+Water meters and flow sensors for heat meters are to be removed from the network in such a way that as much water as possible remains in the meters.

-The same conditions shall be observed for mounting the meters into the test rig.
+The same conditions have to be observed for mounting the meters into the test rig.

-Having inserted the meters, the meters and the complete measuring section shall be filled slowly in order to remove all air before beginning the testing.
+Having inserted the meters, the meters and the complete measuring section have to be filled slowly in order to remove all air before beginning the testing.

-After the test, the inlet and outlet sockets shall be sealed again to keep the inside of the meters moist for possible re-testing.
-The temperature shall be stabilized at the desired test value.
+After the test, the inlet and outlet sockets must be sealed again to keep the inside of the meters moist for possible re-testing.
+Stabilize the temperature at the desired test value.